cyberdyne-corp/python-simple-api-bottle/README.md

 ## Setup

-Install bottle (assuming you got a Python devel environment ready):
+Install bottle (assuming you got a devel environment ready with python 3.2 or above):

 ````
 $ pip install bottle